Background

 Status: Available Now

-The Commercial Satellite Data Acquisition (CSDA) program evaluated GHGSat data and has awarded a competitive task order for emissions data in March 2025 per recommendations from the Satellite Needs Working Group (SNWG).
-Under this order, NASA purchases GHGSat methane emission data at 48-hour latency at the United States government End User License Agreement (EULA).
-The contract is for two years, and agencies are able to access the data via the Satellite Data Explorer.
+The Commercial Satellite Data Acquisition (CSDA) program evaluated GHGSat data and awarded a competitive task order for emissions data in March 2025 per recommendations from the Satellite Needs Working Group (SNWG).
+Under this order, NASA purchases GHGSat methane emission data at 48-hour latency per the U.S. government End User License Agreement (EULA).
+The contract is for two years, and agencies are able to access the data via the CSDA Satellite Data Explorer.

 Characteristics